Bases: sage.combinat.sf.sfa.SymmetricFunctionAlgebra_generic_Element

 True

-The Hall-Littlewood polynomials in the P basis at t = 1 are the monomial symmetric functions.
+The Hall-Littlewood polynomials in the basis at

 sage: HLP = HallLittlewoodP(QQ,t=1)